Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix: Method

 \subsection{Monte Carlo Low-Rank Approximation}

 Monte Carlo Low-Rank Approximation (MCLA) \cite{friedland2006fast}, uses an iterative Monte Carlo sampling approach to approximate the SVD of a data matrix $A$ of size $m\times n$ by computing the $L$-rank approximation, for some $L\in\mathbb{N}$ where $L<m,n$.
 Each iteration involves the reading of $\mathcal{O}(L)$ of columns or rows of the data matrix that eventually attains a computational time complexity of $\mathcal{O}(Lmn)$.
-Note that, since the Gramian matrix $\mathcal{G}$ of GGD is of size $n^2\times n^2$ for a given image of size $n\times n$, the computational time complexity of MCLA generating $L$-prominent singular vectors is $\mathcal{O}(Ln^4)$.
-Instead of precisely computing the singular vectors of $\mathcal{G}$ as stated in Step 4 of Alg.~\ref{alg:ggd}, we approximate those singular vectors using MCLA and then perform the denoising.
+Note that, since the Gramian matrix $\mathcal{G}$ of GGD-SVD is of size $n^2\times n^2$ for a given image of size $n\times n$, the computational time complexity of MCLA generating $L$-prominent singular vectors is $\mathcal{O}(Ln^4)$.
+Instead of precisely computing the singular vectors of $\mathcal{G}$ as stated in Step 4 of Alg.~\ref{alg:ggd}, we approximate those singular vectors using MCLA and then perform the denoising, in which this hybrid framework is denoted as GGD-MCLA.